pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 > *I interpreted the heart shape romantically, for I was a romantic.*

 Before leaving for Mexico, I had a lot of life admin to sort, and I completed everything all in the few hours before my flight: I hired a van through an app and sent all my belongings to self-storage.
 I booked a cleaner - also via app - to handle the move-out process while I watched her livestream.
 I checked out with my landlord through an app as well.
-I even arranged a driver to deliver some of my plants to a high school friend who'd recently started working and mentioned she wanted to make friends with some greenery.
+I even arranged a driver to deliver some of my plants to a friend.

 Everything ran smoothly.
 It was the kind of efficiency you could only experience in China.